Manuel Pinto de Sousa Dantas

-Manuel Pinto de Sousa Dantas (21 February 1831 - 29 January 1894) was a Brazilian lawyer, politician and Prime Minister of Brazil from 1884-1885, noted for his efforts to reform slavery.
+Manuel Pinto de Sousa Dantas (21 February 1831 – 29 January 1894) was a Brazilian lawyer, politician and Prime Minister of Brazil from 1884 to 1885, noted for his efforts to reform slavery.

 Early life and career

-He earned a degree in law from the Faculdade de Direito do Recife in 1851.
+He earned a degree in law from the Faculty of Law of Recife in 1851.
 He began his political life in the Conservative Party, allied with the slave trader João Maurício Vanderlei, Baron of Cotegipe, but transferred to the Liberal Party, in which he became an important leader.

-He was governor of Alagoas and Bahia, deputy (1857-1868), senator (1878), state councilor (1879), minister of Agriculture, Justice, Finance, Foreign Affairs and President of the Council of Ministers (Prime Minister) (1884).
+He was president (governor) of Alagoas and Bahia, general deputy (1857–1868), senator (1878), state councilor (1879), minister of Agriculture, Justice, Finance, Foreign Affairs and President of the Council of Ministers (Prime Minister) (1884).

 Prime minister

-Manuel Pinto de Souza Dantas organized and presided over the 32nd Cabinet, governing the country from 1884 to 1885.
+Manuel Pinto de Sousa Dantas organized and presided over the 32nd Cabinet, governing the country from 1884 to 1885.
 He was at the same time Minister of Finance as well as, temporarily, Foreign Minister.
 The main achievement of his government was the great impulse he gave to abolitionism, an idea that went beyond the simple manumission of slaves.
 It embraced a wider agenda of social reform, agrarian reform, and the democratization of education.

-In 1884, faced with demands for more decisive action in slavery, Emperor Pedro II appointed him to seek a solution.
-The senator had the friendship and talent of deputy Ruy Barbosa, whom he invited to join the new Cabinet.
-The Constitution, however, determined that, as a deputy, when Barbosa gave up his seat in the Assembly, he had to submit to a new election and, if defeated, he would lose his mandate and his portfolio.
+In 1884, faced with demands for more decisive action in slavery, emperor Pedro II appointed Dantas to seek a solution.
+The senator had the friendship and talent of deputy Ruy Barbosa, whom he invited to join the new cabinet.
+The Constitution, however, determined that, as a deputy, when Barbosa gave up his seat in the Assembly, he had to submit to a new election and, if defeated, he would lose his term and his portfolio.
 In conflict with the slave owners and the Church, Barbosa could not be sure of re-election and was left out of the ministry.
 However, he continued to collaborate with Sousa Dantas, with whom he had started his legal career.
 Sousa Dantas commissioned Barbosa to write "Bill48 A", which became known as the Dantas Bill, based on the senator's ideas.